histolab/histolab/docs/api/tiler.rst

      s=(w - \mathrm{pixel\_overlap}) \cdot (h - \mathrm{pixel\_overlap})

 where w and h are customizable parameters defining the width and the height of the resulting tiles.
-Calling the ``extract`` method on the ``GridTiler`` instance will automatically (i) find the largest tissue area in the WSI; (ii) generate all the tiles according to the grid structure; (iii) save only the tiles with ``enough tissue`` if the attribute ``check_tissue`` was set to True, save all the generated tiles otherwise.
+Calling the ``extract`` method on the ``GridTiler`` instance will automatically (i) find the largest tissue area in the WSI; (ii) generate all the tiles according to the grid structure; (iii) save only the tiles with "enough tissue" if the attribute ``check_tissue`` was set to True, save all the generated tiles otherwise.

 ScoreTiler
 ----------
 Tiles extracted from the same WSI may not be equally informative; for example, if the goal is the detection of mitotic activity on H&E slides, tiles with no nuclei are of little interest.
 The ``ScoreTiler`` extractor ranks the tiles with respect to a scoring function, described in the ``scorer`` module.
-In particular, the ``ScoreTiler`` class extends the ``gridtiler`` extractor by sorting the extracted tiles in a decreasing order, based on the computed score.
+In particular, the ``ScoreTiler`` class extends the ``Gridtiler`` extractor by sorting the extracted tiles in a decreasing order, based on the computed score.
 Notably, the ``ScoreTiler`` is agnostic to the scoring function adopted, thus a custom function can be implemented provided that it inputs a ``Tile`` object and outputs a number.
 The additional parameter ``n_tiles`` controls the number of highest-ranked tiles to save; if ``n_tiles``=0 all the tiles are kept.
 Similarly to the ``GridTiler`` extraction process, calling the ``extract`` method on the ``ScoreTiler`` instance will automatically (i) find the largest tissue area in the WSI; (ii) generate all the tiles according to the grid structure; (iii) retain all the tiles with enough tissue if the attribute ``check_tissue`` was set to True, all the generated tiles otherwise; (iv) sort the tiles in a decreasing order according to the scoring function defined in the ``scorer`` parameter; (v) save only the highest-ranked ``n_tiles`` tiles, if ``n_tiles``>0; (vi) write a summary of the saved tiles and their scores in a CSV file, if the ``report_path`` is specified in the ``extract`` method.
 The summary reports for each tile t: (i) the tile filename; (ii) its raw score :math:`s_t`; (iii) the normalized score, scaled in the interval [0,1], computed as:

 .. math::